 Blake Emmons has had an incredible amount of air play in Europe.
 He recently had two songs on ECMA top 100 charts – ‘Go Down To The Well’ and ‘You Can Fight Hell’.

 He is a very accomplished country music singer, songwriter and musician with many respected albums to his credit.
-Blake Emmons was available worldwide and was looking for further opportunities to tour the UK and Europe.
+Blake is available worldwide and is looking for further opportunities to tour the UK and Europe.

 Canadian born and when not in Nashville (he is Saskatchewan based) is known for his acting, hosting and music.
 Here we have a Canadian country music singer and also entertainer.
 He hosted the 1974 CTV series Funny Farm, the Canadian answer to Hee Haw.
 He also co-hosted the Nashville syndicated music show The Country Place with Jim Ed Brown for Show Biz Inc. in the 1970s.

 Blake Emmons – Canadian Country Music

 Blake has appeared in many sitcoms and popular TV series in the 1980s, such as Alice, Mary and TV’s Bloopers and Practical Jokes for Dick Clark, as well as hosting the Playboy Shopping Show on the Playboy Channel.

 Appearing nationally on CBC Television’s Countrytime in the early 1970s Emmons hosted the ACT Telethon in Edmonton in support of Camp HE-HO-HA for disabled children in the mid 70s.

 He also was instrumental in creating and hosted the Telemiracle telethon in Saskatchewan for several years beginning in 1977 and remained involved for some time afterwards.
 Emmons played the male lead “Sheriff Ed Earl Dodd” in the Broadway production The Best Little Whorehouse in Texas as well as the New York Theatrical Production road tour for one year.
 (Wikipedia.)